 This offering memorandum is not intended to constitute an offer or solicitation to purchase or invest in the bonds.
 The bonds may not be publicly offered, directly or indirectly, in Switzerland within the meaning of the Swiss Financial Services Act ("FinSA") and no application has or will be made to admit the bonds to trading on any trading venue (exchange or multilateral trading facility) in Switzerland.
-Neither this offering memorandum nor any other offering or marketing material relating to the bonds constitutes a prospectus pursuant to the FinSA, and neither this offering memorandum nor any other offering or marketing material relating to the bonds constitutes a prospectus pursuant to the bonds may be publicly distributed or otherwise made publicly available in Switzerland.
+Neither this offering memorandum nor any other offering or marketing material relating to the bonds constitutes a prospectus pursuant to the FinSA, and neither this offering memorandum nor any other offering or marketing material relating to the bonds may be publicly distributed or otherwise made publicly available in Switzerland.